 What Is Scarlet Witch’s Connection to Mount Wundagore?

 The Darkhold that Wanda acquired on WandaVision was only a copy, not the original.
-It’s destruction led to Wong, desperate to protect his fellow sorcerer’s from unimaginable pain, telling the Scarlet Witch the original spells resided on Mount Wundagore.
+So how did Wanda get the real Darkhold?
+Well, the destruction of Wanda’s copy led to Wong, desperate to protect his fellow sorcerers from unimaginable pain, telling the Scarlet Witch the original spells resided on the walls of Mount Wundagore.
 He didn’t expect her (or, it turned out, himself) to survive a trip there.
 Wong said no one ever returned from Mount Wundagore, which had been created by the evil god Chthon who also made the Darkhold.

 That evil place has its origins in Marvel Comics, where it has long been associated with Wanda.
 But in Doctor Strange in the Multiverse of Madness Wanda learned it was a waiting throne for her, the Scarlet Witch.
 Four massive demons with red chaos magic in their eyes resided there, protecting it for their coming queen.
 (They are the reason no visitor ever returned from there.)
 The throne room of Mount Wundagore was not only terrifying because it had Wanda’s likeness carved in stone.
 It also had statues of her two children, which has horrifying implications for the role Chthon and other evil gods might play in the future.

 At least Mount Wundagore is no more.
-Wanda destroyed her throne to stop both herself and anyone from ever again using the evil, corrputing chaos magic of the Darkhold.
-Every copy in the multiverse burned away when Mount Wundagore fell
+Wanda destroyed her throne to stop both herself and anyone from ever again using the evil, corrupting chaos magic of the Darkhold.
+Every copy of the Darkhold in the multiverse burned away when Mount Wundagore, the source of the Darkholds’ power, fell at Wanda’s hand.

 Did Wanda Maximoff Die in Doctor Strange 2?